AkulkarniStx/Lyve-Cloud-solutions-samples/tar-index-extract/README.md

 ## Introduction
-This script will perform 2 functions.
+This script is capable of performing following two functions, index a tar file and partial extract from the tar file using extract function.

-1. Index a give tar file or tar files in a directory
-2. Extract only those files inside a tar given the names of the files inside the tar and the tar file name from an S3 bucket.
+1. First create index for a given tar file or tar files in a directory.
+Once a tar is indexed, the tar file and the corresponding index file are uploaded to the bucket.
+This is a prerequisite to the extract step.
+2. When there is a need to extract some data sitting in an S3 bucket, the extract function can be used.
+It will extract only the given filename(s) in the given tar name(s) from the S3 bucket.

-The idea is to minimize the number of uploads to an s3 bucket by taring a lot of small files into a big tar.
+The idea is to minimize the number of uploads to an s3 bucket by tarring a lot of small files into a big tar.
+This helps with a better throughput during upload process.

+When a few of the files are needed some at a later time, the whole tar is not needed to be downloaded.
+This saves time and network costs during download.
-Then upload the tar to a bucket.
-In order to only pull out small chunk of the files in a big tar, the index is used to find the location of each file within the tar.
-The start and end location of the files is used along with get byterange operation on an S3 bucket to achieve this.
+To only get a small chunk of the files that are part of a big tar, the index is used to find the location of each file within the tar.
+The start and end location of the file is used along with *get byterange* operation on an S3 bucket to achieve this.

 ## Requirements
-Ability to run Python 3.8 and above
+* Ability to run Python 3.9 and above
+* Following Python modules/libraries
+  - ArgumentParser from argparse
+  - boto3
+  - csv
+  - datetime
+  - tarfile
+  - tprint from art (for the banner only)

 ## Known Limitations
 This is a proof of concept for Tar file Indexing capabilities and Partial Tar File retrieval capabilities.
 Additional features or customization is left up to the reader.

 ## Running Steps
 **Step 1:** Get your Lyve Cloud bucket credentials.